Imranjhey/imranjhey.github.com/research.md

 ### Hidden subgroup problem in cryptography: a survey
 Author: Muhammad Imran

 In this survey, we conduct a systematic literature review on the most recent and important development in classical and quantum algorithms for some instances of finite hidden subgroup problem which have strong connections with cryptography: lattice-based cryptography, isogeny-based cryptography, and some secure cryptographic protocols.
+The main purpose of this survey is to give cryptographic motivations for further investigations on finite hidden subgroup problem.